aave/aip/AIP-1.md

 The initial bootstrapping phase rationale is designed to have lower rewards and a riskless environment to allow the majority of LEND holders to migrate at their own pace and avoid rush sentiment while interracting with critical migrating and staking smart-contracts.

-The Safety Incentive (SI) allocation plan next quarter date should be voted before the end of the 6500 blocks distribution schedule, in case of late or no vote on a new SI allocation plan, the current allocation will continue until a vote or ER being empty.
+The Safety Incentive (SI) allocation plan next quarter date should be voted before the end of the 3 months (90 days) distribution schedule, in case of late or no vote on a new SI allocation plan, the current allocation will continue until a vote or ER being empty.

 ## Mainnet addresses and relevant notes